Joint Coverage and Electromagnetic Field Exposure Analysis in Downlink and Uplink for RIS-assisted Networks: Introduction

 Comprehensive large-scale analysis on RIS-assisted multi-cell networks with spatial randomness is an unexplored yet critical research area.
-RISs, with the capability of concentrating the energy of incident waves into a specific direction, introduce potential \ac{EMFE} risks, particularly in that concentrated direction.
-In this context, several crucial questions arise: Does deploying large-scale RISs exacerbate \ac{EMFE}?
-Should a specific \ac{CD} be established for a RIS?
-How do RISs impact network SINR and \ac{EMFE} in downlink/uplink simultaneously?
-What deployment strategy can enhance SINR while effectively mitigating \ac{EMFE}?
-We aim to answer these questions by providing marginal/joint distributions of downlink/uplink \ac{SINR} and \ac{EMFE} in large-scale RIS-assisted networks under a random spatial network model.
+RISs, with the capability of concentrating the energy of incident waves into a specific direction, introduce potential \ac{EMFE} risks, particularly in that concentrated direction. {In this context, several crucial questions arise. \textbf{Q1}: Does deploying large-scale RISs exacerbate \ac{EMFE}? \textbf{Q2}: Should a specific \ac{CD} be established for a RIS? \textbf{Q3}: How do RISs impact network SINR and \ac{EMFE} in downlink/uplink simultaneously? \textbf{Q4}: What deployment strategy can enhance SINR while effectively mitigating \ac{EMFE}?} We aim to answer these questions by providing marginal and joint distributions of downlink/uplink \ac{SINR} and \ac{EMFE} in large-scale RIS-assisted networks.
+Particularly, the spatial randomness of networks is characterized using tools of \ac{SG}~\cite{SGtutorial,andrews2016primer}.